AndrikSeeger/VehicleTradingSystem_CSV/README.md

 ## FAQ
 * **Is the maximum amount of accounts/vehicles limited?**

-    No, the number of accounts and vehicles is not artifically limited in code but the memory capacity on your system is limited, hence the system gets slower if you surpass your available physical memory capacity.
+    No, the number of accounts and vehicles is not artificially limited in code but the memory capacity on your system is limited, hence the system gets slower if you surpass your available physical memory capacity.

 * **Can I use the code for my project?**

     Yes, you're free to use the project code for closed projects.
-If you plan on puplicating your project please reference my development.
+If you plan on publishing your project please reference my development.

 * **Are additional features available in the future?**

-    There are some experimental features like remote access which currently aren't puplished.
+    There are some experimental features like remote access which currently aren't published.
 A new version of the Postgres-Version featuring those functionalities is planned.
 Please contact me for further information.